Having the Conversation: A Proactive Approach Ensures You Get What You Want

-- How do you hope our family history and life story will live on after we are gone?
+- How do we hope our family history and life story will live on after we are gone?

-- How will the causes or charitable work we’ve invested in continue?
+- How will the causes or charitable work we’ve invested in continue on?

 - What kind of message do we want to pass on to our kids and grandkids about helping others?